 The sex trafficking statute makes it a crime to purchase sex acts with minors up to 21 years of age, and CSEC laws criminalize buying and soliciting sex with a minor under 18.
-The solicitation laws differentiate between purchasing sex with a minor versus an adult.
-Buyers convicted of juvenile sex trafficking and CSEC face 15-50 years imprisonment and a fine up to \$50,000 if the minor is between 14-17, while convictions for the same offenses involving minors under 14 increase to 25-50 years imprisonment and a fine up to \$75,000.
+The solicitation laws differentiate between soliciting sex with a minor versus an adult.
+Buyers convicted of child sex trafficking and CSEC face 15-50 years imprisonment and a fine up to \$50,000 if the minor is between 14-17, while penalties for the same offenses involving minors under 14 increase to 25-50 years imprisonment and a fine up to \$75,000.
 "Computer-aided solicitation of a minor" heightens penalties for buyers using the Internet to commit illegal sex acts.
-The offenses of "human trafficking," "trafficking of children for sexual purposes," "pornography involving juveniles," "prostitution with a minor under 18," and "solicitation of oral or anal sex with a minor" expressly prohibit an age mistake defense.
+The offenses of "human trafficking," "trafficking of children for sexual purposes," "pornography involving juveniles," "prostitution with a minor under 18," and "crime against nature by solicitation" expressly prohibit an age mistake defense.
 Buyers who commit "human trafficking," "trafficking of children for a sexual purpose," "computer-aided solicitation of a minor," "pandering," or certain prostitution or images of child sexual exploitation (ICSE) offenses face mandatory criminal asset forfeiture.
 Buyers convicted of human trafficking and CSEC offenses are compelled to pay mandatory restitution to the victim and are subject to additional fines.
 Buyers convicted of sex trafficking and applicable CSEC offenses must register as sex offenders.